Wappingers Falls, New York: Bethel Missionary Baptist Church

 The Franklindale Baptist Church was organized in 1838.
 Benjamin Clapp, former warden of Zion Episcopal, converted to the Baptist faith and donated land on the corner of Prospect Street and South Avenue.
 The church building was dedicated on December 5, 1847.
 In 1967 the Bethel Baptist community purchased Franklindale Baptist, which was dedicated as Bethel Missionary Baptist Church on October 15, 1967.
 In 1997 the need for additional space brought the purchase of the house across Prospect Street, which had belonged to Dr. Kerrigan.
 Referred to as "Bethel Annex", the 1830s building provided space for the church school and events.
 In the mid-2000s, the Kerrigan House was sold and transported across South Avenue to be replaced by a new church building.

 First Presbyterian Church

-The Presbyterian Church at Wappingers Falls owes it existence to Mrs. John Fisher Sheafe, whose country seat was near New Hamburg.
+The Presbyterian Church at Wappingers Falls owed it existence to Mrs. John Fisher Sheafe, whose country seat was near New Hamburg.
 She asked the Rev. John D. Wells, who was then preaching at Ellessdie Chapel, situated two miles north of New Hamburg on the river road, to see if there was a need for a church in Wappingers.
 This resulted in the organization of the Presbyterian Society in 1848, and the same year a church edifice and parsonage were built by Mrs. Sheafe on Fulton Street.
 During the pastorate of Rev. O.A.
 Kingsbury (1879-1883) the Fulton Street property was sold and the present brick structure on South Avenue erected.
 The new church was dedicated July 23, 1872.
-The church closed, holding its final service January 13, 2023.
+The church lasted for just over 150 years before it closed, holding its final service on January 13, 2023.